azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 The NIC is then created.
 Pay attention to the dependsOn array, which contains the resourceId function for both the vNet and the PIP.
 These cannot be predefined as a variable as those resources are not available at the time of interpretation.
 But ARM will see those and make the appropriate dependencies, taking the ID from those resources once they have been created.

-And finally we have the virtual machine utself which has dependencies on both the NIC and the storage account.
+And finally we have the virtual machine itself which has dependencies on both the NIC and the storage account.
 You will see all of these resources when you look at the resource group after a successful deployment.

 It is worth taking a moment to look at the [virtual machines reference](https://docs.microsoft.com/en-gb/azure/templates/microsoft.compute/virtualmachines) area as a virtual machine is actually one of the most complicated resources within Azure.
 This template is only using a small subset of the number of possible properties in this resource type.
 We will be using one of those in the next lab, in order to use a password that has been stored as a secret in Key Vault and pass that through as securetext.

 Also take a look at the sub-resource type that you can have within virtual machines, the [virtual machines extensions reference](https://docs.microsoft.com/en-gb/azure/templates/microsoft.compute/virtualmachines/extensions) area.
 This is how you can extend the virtual machines to automatically add in virtual machine agents such as antimalware, Operations Management Suite (OMS), diagnostics, Desired State Configuration (DSC) and third party extensions such as the plugin for Chef.

-When defining your building block standards for key resource types such as virtual machines then use the documentation available in the Azure Docs area.
-For example, there is some fantastic information on the site for both [Windows]{https://docs.microsoft.com/en-us/azure/virtual-machines/windows/} and [Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/) virtual machines to enable you to customise your standard build and build up your own IP.
+When defining your building block standards for key resource types such as virtual machines, use the documentation available in the Azure Docs area.
+For example, there is some fantastic information on the site for both [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/) and [Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/) virtual machines to enable you to customise your standard build and build up your own IP.

 #### Outputs

 The last section is probably the most optional out of all of the ARM template sections, but you will start to make more and more use of it if you start to nest templates, or wrap them up in other scripting.

-If you have been deploying the templates using the bash CLi with the standard JSON output, then you will see that you have some standard JSON information outputted by each deployment.
+If you have been deploying the templates using the bash CLI with the standard JSON output, then you will see that you have some standard JSON information outputted by each deployment.
 You can customise that output using the output section.
 In this template it is adding in both the server's hostname, and the ssh connection string to connect to a terminal session.

 Check the truncated JSON output below from a test deployment and find the outputs object: